• Share this on:

 The Netherlands: Hub for Northern European markets

 The Netherlands is a trade hub for many exotic fruit and vegetables, including mangetout and sugar snaps.
-These fresh peas need efficient logistics which the Netherlands can offer, and it is also home to a number of specialised trading companies.
+Fresh peas need efficient logistics which the Netherlands can offer.
+The country is home to a large number of specialised trading companies and logistical service providers.
+Among these are, for example, Primeale United (previously Van Oers United BV), FV SeleQt (part of Farmhouse), BUD Holland and Nature’s Pride.

 Tips: